gagin/gar_tool/README.md

 - advisable to have single-doc directory in default config.yaml, and provide full directory via --data_folder to avoid costs on mistakenly triggered runs
 - version_update, pre-commit and install_hooks - don't worry about it unless you change the script and want to have auto-increments to version
 - implement db indexes
+- Note: https://docs.llamaindex.ai/en/stable/understanding/extraction/ provides tooling to call structural outputs, but it's frameworks, not a ready to use solution
+- Very similar solution is implemented at https://extracta.ai/extract-data-from-pdf-to-excel-using-ai/ - but with web UI and pdf support.
+Upload batch of files, describe fields, see table with extracted results.
+This tool is preferable to web UI if you want manageable field configuration files and comparison tests.
+- In our approach is document is fed to LLM independently, thus ignoring information that is in commonality between files.
+For a human eyes, extracting fields from several files will result in next ones being processed faster and with better quality.
+It unclear though how to technically achieve a similar effect with a model.